Salvador, Brazil: A complete travel guide with the top things to do

 Next to the Centro Histórico (Historic Center), Santo Antônio Além do Carmo is a charming neighborhood.
 There you will find a lot of beautiful baroque old buildings.

-There you can walk until Largo do Carmo – where you have a view to Baía de Todos os Santos -, visit churches and enjoy the bars and local business.
+There you can walk until Largo do Carmo – where you have a view of Baía de Todos os Santos -, visit churches and enjoy the bars and local business.

 This is my favorite neighborhood to have a beer in the late afternoon while watching the sunset from the balcony of one of the bars in the area, like Bar Cruz do Paschoal, Poró Restaurante & Bar, Raiz Restaurante, and others.